pratik50/OpalWish/README.md

 - Browse products from various categories
 - Add products to cart and proceed to checkout
 - Secure user authentication and account management
-- Admin panel for managing products and orders
+- Admin panel for managing products and orders.
+[Click to go AdminApp](https://github.com/pratik50/OpalWish-Admin)

 ## Installation